pavlyuts/portabilling/README.md

 $s = $a->getSessionId();
 echo PHP_EOL.'Session id is:'.$s.PHP_EOL.PHP_EOL;

-//create an instance for the known session id
+//create an instance for a known session id
 $b = new Billing($params, $log, $s);

 //If problem, exit with error message